cdg720/emnlp2016/README.rst

    mkdir -p models/semi && python tri_train.py --data_path=semi --model_path=models/semi/model

-Due to stochasticity, runs of training may produce models with slightly different results from what we report in the paper.
-We have retrained a few models after the submission of our paper and we report F1s and numbers of epochs of several training runs:
+Due to stochasticity, different runs of training produce models with slightly different results from what we report in the paper.
+We have retrained a few models after the submission of our paper and we report their F1s and numbers of epochs:

 +--------+-----+-----+-----+-----+-----+-----+
 |  wsj   |Paper|  1  |  2  |   3 |    4|   5 |